1strewave/1strewave/README.md

 - **Server-Status-Bot for Discord**: Discord application which is able to ping servers and tell you information about them
   [GitHub Repository](https://github.com/1strewave/Minecraft-Server-Status-Bot-In-Discord)

-- **Sufut Boot Manager**: A utility for Linux that can write an ISO file to a USB drive, allowing you to boot an operating system from it
+- **Sufur Boot Manager**: A utility for Linux that can write an ISO file to a USB drive, allowing you to boot an operating system from it
   [GitHub Repository](https://github.com/1strewave/Sufur-Boot-Manager)

 ## My Interests